edgedb/edgedb-js/docs/querybuilder.rst

 The generation command is configurable in a number of ways.

 ``--output-dir <path>``
   By default, the query builder is generated into ``./dbschema/edgeql-js``, as defined relative to your project root.
 The project root is identified by scanning up the file system for a ``package.json``.

   To override this, use the ``--output`` flag to pass a desired path.

   This also makes it possible to generate separate query builders for several distinct instances, which is useful if your application interfaces with multiple databases.

 ``--target <ts|cjs|esm>``
   The generator auto-detects whether you are using TypeScript (``--target ts``), JavaScript + CommonJS modules (``--target cjs``), or JavaScript + ES modules (``--target esm``)using the following algorithm:

   1. If a ``tsconfig.json`` is found in the project root, generate TypeScript files.

   2. Otherwise, if the ``package.json`` includes ``"type": "module"``, generate ``.mjs`` files that uses ``import/export`` syntax.
 (While the ``.mjs`` extension is somewhat redundant, we use it anyway, so everything works correctly when a user using CommonJS modules uses the explicit ``--target esm`` flag.

   3. Otherwise: generate ``.js`` files using CommonJS ``require/module.exports`` syntax.

 ``--force-overwrite``
   To avoid accidental changes, you'll be prompted to confirm whenever the ``--target`` has changed from the previous run.
 To avoid this prompt, pass ``--force-overwrite``.

 ``-h/--help``
   Prints full documentation.

-The generator also supports all the `connection flags
+The generator also supports all the :ref:`connection flags
 <ref_cli_edgedb_connopts>` supported by the EdgeDB CLI.
 These aren't
 necessary when using a project or environment variables to configure a connection.